Rock 'n' Roll (John Lennon album): Reception and aftermath

 Not long after the album appeared, Lennon reconciled with Ono, and she soon became pregnant.
 Determined not to lose another baby after three consecutive miscarriages, Lennon decided to halt his musical career for his family.
 Sean Lennon was born that October (on his father's 35th birthday); following the release of the compilation Shaved Fish, Lennon would not return with a new release until 1980.
 "Stand by Me" was reissued in the US, with "Woman Is the Nigger of the World", on 4 April 1977.
-The album re-charted in the UK on 17 January 1981, at number 64.
+Rock 'n' Roll re-charted in the UK on 17 January 1981, at number 64.
 In the US, it was reissued in October 1980, also at budget price, and it was briefly reissued in the UK by the budget label Music for Pleasure with an alternative cover on 25 November 1981.
 After Lennon's death, the album, along with seven other Lennon albums, was reissued by EMI as part of a box set, which was released in the UK on 15 June 1981.
 In 1981, Belgium and France issued the album, along with the Beatles' Rock 'n' Roll Music, as part of a box set.
 The album was first issued on CD on 26 May 1987.
 In 1988 it was reissued in Australia with an alternative cover and under the title Rip It Up.
 In 2004, Yoko Ono supervised the remixing of Rock 'n' Roll for its reissue, including four bonus tracks from the ill-fated Spector sessions.
 These leftovers from the sessions had already appeared, as part of 1986's Menlove Ave. (a collection of outtakes) or the John Lennon Anthology box set.
-(The Lennon/Spector co-composition "Here We Go Again" was not included on the remastered Rock 'n' Roll, and can be found on Menlove Ave. as well as the soundtrack album for The U.S. vs. John Lennon and the 2010 Gimme Some Truth 4-CD set under the 4th CD entitled "Roots" featuring the Rock 'n' Roll tracks).
-In 2010, the original album mixes were remastered, the album was available separately or as part of the John Lennon Signature Box.
+(The Lennon/Spector co-composition "Here We Go Again" was not included on the remastered Rock 'n' Roll, and can be found on Menlove Ave. as well as on the soundtrack album for The U.S. vs. John Lennon and the 2010 Gimme Some Truth 4-CD set, on the 4th CD entitled "Roots" featuring the Rock 'n' Roll tracks).
+In 2010, the original album mixes were remastered, the album was available separately as part of the John Lennon Signature Box.